 - 7.13.3 Internal roads of a Manufactured Home Park shall: - a.
 Have a minimum right-of-way width shall be 9.0m (29.5ft); and - b.
-Be constructed and maintained to the satisfaction of the Development Authority. - 44 County of Two Hills No. 21
+Be constructed and maintained to the satisfaction of the Development Authority. - c.
+Dust abated. - d.
+Provide for one main access and an emergency access.